wp-plugins/fnffm-radio/readme.txt

 == Description ==
 FnF.fm is an Online Radio Station that can be used as either a widget or Short code.

-- FnF.fm Radio is a Simple Radio Player that plays Popular Songs 24/7.
+- FnF.fm Radio is a Wonderful Radio Player that plays Popular Songs 24/7.

 - You can use This Radio Player in any Posts or Pages of Your website using Short code.